 The oatmeal is creamy and tastes great with applesauce, butter, sucanat (an unprocessed sugar), maple syrup, raw honey and/or whole milk or cream.
 Contrary to popular opinion we all need good quality fats in our diet, and the best time to consume them is in the morning or the early afternoon when our liver and gall bladder can more easily process them.
 Fats help us absorb vitamins and provide us with minerals.
 They also are a component of the fatty myelin sheaths surrounding the nerve fibers in our brain.

 Here is an oatmeal pancake recipe from the book, Nourishing Traditions, that can be made with the leftover, cooked oatmeal: For every 11/2 cup of cooked oatmeal, vigorously stir in 1 egg.
-Now coat a skillet or frying pan with 1 to 2 Tbsp coconut oil, and then scope the oatmeal-egg mixture into the skillet in large spoonfuls (or using a 1/4 or 1/2 measuring cup).
-Flatten the pancake mixture with the back of a spoon, and cook each side of the pancake until lightly brown (Cooking can take awhile if pancakes are thick.).
+Now coat a skillet or frying pan with 1 to 2 Tbsp coconut oil, and then scope the oatmeal-egg mixture into the skillet in large spoonful (or using a 1/4 or 1/2 measuring cup).
+Flatten the pancake mixture with the back of a spoon, and cook each side of the pancake until lightly brown (cooking can take a while if pancakes are thick).
 Now serve the pancakes with warmed applesauce (after adding a few Tbsp of maple syrup to the cooked applesauce), drizzles of maple syrup, or mashed fruits.
 These pancakes can be frozen for weeks, and then later heated in a toaster, if the pancakes are thick enough.